spatie/laravel-event-sourcing/UPGRADING.md

 ## From v3 to v4 (unreleased)

 - The `ShouldBeStored` interface is now an abstract base class.
 In all your events you should extend it now, instead of implementing it
+- the `reset` method has been removed on projectors, use `resetState` instead

 ## From v2 to v3